doanbactam/302_virtual_try_on/README.md

 Generate clothing images using AI based on clothing descriptions and parameter settings, or upload clothing images locally.
 ### 🧚 AI Try-On
 Select the model you want to use and start the AI virtual try-on.
+### 🖼️ HD Portrait
+After generating the try-on image, use AI to make the image clearer and higher quality.
+### ✂️ Background Removal
+After generating the try-on image, use AI to remove the background.
+### 🔦 Secondary Lighting
+After generating the try-on image, use AI to apply secondary lighting.
 ### 📜 History Records
 Save your creation history, never lose your memories, download anytime, anywhere.
 ### 🌓 Dark Mode